 MUSC-1499 Music Preparatory Skills: (2.0 credit hours) This course is designed to help students upgrade keyboard and aural skills through weekly private instruction (1 hour lessons).
 This course cannot serve as a music elective within music degrees.
 The tuition fee for this course is the same as for an individual applied music study of two credit hours.

-MUSC-14XY to 16XY, 24XY to 26 XY, 34XY to 36XY, and 44XY to 46XY Individual Applied Music Studies: IAMS are open to all students who are enrolled for at least one other 3 credit-hour course each semester.
-The individual applied music courses are not available for auditing.
-Courses are available as minors or as majors, as follows:
+MUSC-14XY to 16XY, 24XY to 26 XY, 34XY to 36XY, and 44XY to 46XY Individual Applied Music Studies: These courses consist of twenty-four weekly lessons, twelve in each semester.
+IAMS course are open to all students who are enrolled for at least one other 3 credithour course each semester.
+Students may enrol for a one-semester IAMS course at beginning in January.
+Student may enrol for a one-semester IAMS course in September only if they will not be studying at CMU during second semester.
+IAMS courses are not available for auditing.
+They are available as minors or as majors, as follows:

-Minor, 2 credit hours: The student receives weekly 1⁄2-hour private instruction in a chosen applied area over the course of an academic year.
+Minor, 2 credit hours: The student receives weekly 1⁄2hour private instruction in a chosen applied area over the course of an academic year.
 Prerequisite: A placement audition.

-Major, 3 credit hours: The student receives weekly 3⁄4-hour private instruction in a chosen applied area over the course of an academic year.
+Major, 3 credit hours: The student receives weekly 3/4hour private instruction in a chosen applied area over the course of an academic year.
 Prerequisite: A successful audition.

-Major, 5 credit hours: The student receives weekly onehour private instruction in a chosen applied area over the course of an academic year.
+Major, 5 credit hours: The student receives weekly one-hour private instruction in a chosen applied area over the course of an academic year.
 Prerequisite: A successful audition.

 Course numbers: The numbers presented above have two variables, X and Y. The variable Y indicates the credit hour value of the course, namely, 2, 3, or 5 credit hours.
 The variable X, taken together with the digit before, indicates the instrument, for examples, "40" indicates piano, and "41" indicates voice.
-Hence:

-- MUSC-1402 is an individual applied study in piano, 2 credit hours in value - MUSC-1403 is an individual applied study in piano, 3 credit hours in value - MUSC-1405 is an individual applied study in piano, 5 credit hours in value - MUSC-1412 is an individual applied study in voice, 2 credit hours in value - MUSC-1413 is an individual applied study in voice, 3 credit hours in value - MUSC-1415 is an individual applied study in voice, 5 credit hours in value
+Hence: MUSC-1402 is an individual applied study in piano, 2 credit hours in value

+- MUSC-1403 is an individual applied study in piano, 3 credit hours in value - MUSC-1405 is an individual applied study in piano, 5 credit hours in value - MUSC-1412 is an individual applied study in voice, 2 credit hours in value - MUSC-1413 is an individual applied study in voice, 3 credit hours in value - MUSC-1415 is an individual applied study in voice, 5 credit hours in value